FREE SHIPPING on orders of $85 or more

-Haas Settlers in the United States in the 18th Century
+Haas Settlers in United States in the 18th Century

-Haas Settlers in the United States in the 19th Century
+Haas Settlers in United States in the 19th Century

-Haas Settlers in the United States in the 20th Century
+Haas Settlers in United States in the 20th Century

 The Haas Family Crest was acquired from the Houseofnames.com archives.
 The Haas Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.